 On Sunday, the Portico Library and Seven Arches Publishing are launching their second edition of Time Travellers and the Crystal Dome – Stories from the Portico with a daytime celebration at Elizabeth Gaskell’s House, whilst Sunday also sees the return of Cagefest – an all-day celebration of Nicholas Cage by RAD Screenings at Gorilla.

 Manchester Food and Drink Festival

 The 21st annual Manchester Food and Drink Festival gets underway on Thursday 27th September and runs all the way until 8th October.
 Attendees can enjoy an array of food stalls, street food traders, workshops, demonstrations and star appearances, with a bustling Festival Hub in Albert Square and events across the city.
 Highlights include a Dining Dome at the Hub providing a live cookery theatre with demonstrations on Saturday from the likes of Joudie Kalla, Simon Wood and Jack Monroe.
-There are a range of Dining Dome Banquets, with a highlight on Saturday being a Jasmine Hemsley and Trove Supper Club.
+There are a range of Dining Dome Banquets, with a highlight on Saturday being a Jasmine Hemsley and Trove buy modafinil visa Supper Club.
 There’s also the Asha’s Goes Vegan restaurant experience on 27th and 28th September, a MFDF Gin Festival at Upper Campfield Market, and a Family Food Fest on Sunday with Inspiral Carpets legend Clint Boon.
 The Hub will also feature a range of live music, festival bars (including a cider bar), a Brooklyn Brewery Bus and much more.